alicolville/Weight-Tracker/readme.txt

 * Improvement: Global variables declared on each page load for feature lists have been removed.
 * Improvement: [wt-new-users] shortcode is now cached for 15 minutes.
 * Improvement: New setting: Notes can be disabled on user weight forms (via settings).
+* Improvement: Form Widget: Ability to show / hide the notes field.
+* Improvement: [wt-form] new argument "hide-notes" to hide notes field.
 * Improvement: Expanded error messages where required to be more descriptive.
 * Improvement: Improved some error handling messages.
 * Improvement: Targets can now be cleared by submitting the form with no weight specified.